How to Start a Local News Newsletter for Your Town or Village

 - Name your local outlets

-- The starter mentions example papers—replace them with yours.
+- The Assignment arrives generic about sources—make it specific.
 One line like "prefer the Ithaca Voice and the Ithaca Times" turns a generic local digest into a reader of exactly the sources your town relies on.

 - Draw the boundary yourself